Dr. Marlaine Monroig

 VirtualAvailable

-I’m a bilingual licensed psychologist who helps individuals overcome adversity and build resilience.
+I’m a bilingual licensed psychologist specializing in trauma, helping individuals overcome adversity and build resilience.
 My training includes a PhD in Counseling Psychology from the University of Georgia and advanced postdoctoral fellowship training through Harvard Medical School.
 I provide therapy in both English and Spanish and offer culturally responsive, bicultural care that honors each client’s background and lived experiences.
-Many of my clients come to therapy feeling overwhelmed, stuck, or unsure where to start, but ready for meaningful change.
+Many of my clients come to therapy feeling overwhelmed from carrying so much on their own and unsure how to move forward, but ready for meaningful change.
+Some are navigating complex trauma, anxiety, depression, infertility, painful life transitions, or relationship challenges while balancing the demands of everyday life.
 My approach is compassionate, collaborative, and grounded in evidence-based therapies that support insight and lasting progress.
 I believe therapy should be both deeply human and thoughtfully tailored to each person’s story, strengths, and goals.

 Get to know me